Ander8zerox/NisumRestAPI/README.md

 if the service is running properly the response must be **Nisum API works!**

+## Validations

+- Not empty fields are allowed
+- Email field must complain **xxxx@xxxx.xx** format
+- Repeated emails are not allowed
+- Password field must have at least one number

 ## Expected Result
 | Request                                        |
 |------------------------------------------------|